zhandawei/Call_ANSYS_in_MATLAB/README.md

 It works as following:

-1. MATLAB write the design parameters X into input file (e.g. para_in.txt);
+1. MATLAB writes the design parameters X into input file (e.g. para_in.txt);
-2. MATLAB call ANSYS software to excute the APDL file (e.g. apdl.txt).
+2. MATLAB calls ANSYS software to execute the APDL file (e.g. apdl.txt).
 3. The APDL file reads the parameters from the input file and writes the analysis result to the output file (e.g. para_out.txt).
 4. MATLAB reads the  results from the output file.